Prasad-1703/Particle41-task/Task2-terraform/Readme.md

 Initialize Terraform to download the necessary providers:

-terraform init
+  1.terraform init

 Review the Terraform plan to ensure the infrastructure is set up as desired:

-terraform plan
+  2.terraform plan

 Apply the Terraform configuration to create the infrastructure:

-terraform apply
+  3.terraform apply

 To destroy the resources (optional), run:

-terraform destroy
+  4.terraform destroy

 **Prerequisites**